rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-19-0ad5e61e6824ace6-revocation-of-suspension-in-trading-of-equity-shares-of-ranjit-securities-ltd-sc.md

 stocks:
 - RANJITSEC
 tags:
-- trading-suspension
-- revocation
-- equity-shares
-- ranjit-securities
+- equity
 - market-operations
+- release
+- suspension
 title: Revocation of Suspension in Trading of Equity Shares of Ranjit Securities Ltd.
 ---